Limb Numbness

 What is limb numbness?

-What causes limb numbness?
+What are common causes of limb numbness?

-Is limb numbness temporary or permanent?
+Is limb numbness always painful?

 Can limb numbness affect any part of the body?